Offensive-Panda/ProcessInjectionTechniques/Classic_Code_Injection_API_Obfuscate/readme.md

 </p>

 ## Overview
-In this lab, we will explore the remote thread injection technique with APIs obfuscation.
+In this lab, we cover the remote thread injection technique with APIs obfuscation.
 To evade static detection mechanisms used by AV/EDR solutions, we will implement API call obfuscation throughout the process.
 By the end of this lab, we'll demonstrate the difference in the import table of a sample program both before and after API obfuscation, highlighting how these changes can help to bypass static analysis.

 ## Steps
 1. `Identify the Target Process:` `Toolhelp32` functions to enumerate running processes and identify the target process by its name.